 The Kinetic Rock and Roll Control maintains the basic design and feel of the original trainer.
 However, the addition of this new interactive style adds an extra element of excitement to indoor rides.
 The Rock and Roll Control features Bluetooth and ANT+ connectivity, and can be controlled via an app.
 The trainer is compatible with a number of popular cycling apps, from Zwift to Kinetic Fit to Rouvy, TrainerRoad, Sufferfest and more.

 A 12-pound flywheel provides plenty of resistance.
 The bike trainer comes with a skewer and will work with most bike frames and wheels from 22 to 29 inches.
 There’s a maximum slope of 10 percent, while the resistance tops out at 1800 watts at 30 miles per hour.
 Controlled resistance provides a more realistic, road-like feel.

 How Do Bike Trainers Work?

 You don't have to be a serious cyclist to invest in a stationary bike stand, also known as a bike trainer or a cycle trainer.
 As its name suggests, a stationary bike stand simply holds the bike in place while you generate resistance and power to meet your specific workout goals.

-Generally speaking, once your bike is properly in place, you're ready to begin your workout.
+Once your bike is properly in place you can start your workout.
 Some trainers automatically increase resistance the harder you pedal, while others require you to twist a knob or use included controls to adjust the resistance levels according to your current fitness.